studentofodin/textileKins/README.md

 ### Example Usage
 A detailed example can be found in `./examples/example.py`.
 The example script demonstrates how to use the `EnvironmentFactory` and `GymWrapper` to initialize and step through an environment.
 A simple random agent is used in the example.
 For adapting the code to arbitrary agents, you need to write your own wrapper file.

 ## Explanantion of the Environment class

 The Environment class handles all top-level interactions in this project.
-It is meant to be wrapped by another class to ensure compatibility with all kinds of agent architectures.
+It is meant to be wrapped by another class to ensure compatibility with all kinds of different agent architectures.
-From an outside point of view, an environment receives **actions** from an **agent**, processes them, and returns **observations** as well as an **objective value**.
+From an outside point of view, an environment receives **actions** from an **agent**, processes them, and returns **observations** as well as an **objective/reward value**.
 This is called a **step**.

+After receiving an action with the same length as the setpoints, the environment checks wether stationary, a priori known actor constraints or other dependent variables have been violated.
+If so, the action is not performed and a penalty is returned.
+Next, all the relevant states (setpoints, disturbances, dependent variables) are updated and passed to the probabilistic process simulation models.
+The models simulate the process output behavior based on the process state.
+Probabilistic realizations of important economic and technical production outcomes are now available.
+Next, the objective function is evaluated.
+The objective is mostly economically motivated, but is also checked against output bounds to ensure all quality constraints are satisfied.
+If they are violated, a penalty is returned instead of the objective value.
+This simulates qualit rejects that the customer will not accept.
+The objective value is returned to the agent, along with the new process state and other context.

 ### Naming scheme